 Drink and drive lead to arrest or fine.

-Although a variety of illegal drugs are available, if you are caught buying or dealing with any kinds of drugs in Nepal, you could end up being in jail.
+Although a variety of illegal drugs are available, if you are caught buying or dealing with any kinds of medicines in Nepal, you could end up being in jail.

 Importing/exporting any arms and ammunitions or imitations in the form of jewelry in Nepal is restricted.